nim-lang/Nim/lib/system_overview.rst

-System module imports several separate modules, and their documentation is in separate files:
+The System module imports several separate modules, and their documentation is in separate files:

 * `iterators <iterators.html>`_
 * `assertions <assertions.html>`_
 * `dollars <dollars.html>`_